Skinnytaste > Smoothies and Shakes > Pumpkin Smoothie

 • Yogurt: Greek or plain yogurt will work, but Greek will give you more protein.
 You could even try it with vanilla yogurt and omit the sugar.

-• Vanilla extract gives it extra flavor.
+• Vanilla extract: Gives the pumpkin smoothie extra flavor.

 • Spices: Pumpkin pie spice or cinnamon make this pumpkin smoothie taste like fall.